Welcome to the Department of Instructional Systems and Workforce Development.

 I am so pleased that you are interested in our department and invite you to browse the website to learn more about our outstanding programs, scholarships and career opportunities, and the accomplishments of our dedicated faculty and outstanding students and alumni.
 The links at the right are very useful in moving to the desired information.

-Our three undergraduate programs are:
+Our two undergraduate programs are:

 Industrial Technology: Prepares students for employment leading to supervisory and management positions in the production, automation, maintenance, or logistics areas of industry.

 Information Technology Services: Prepares students with a solid background in business with emphasis on technology user support, including repair and maintenance of computer systems, management of call centers, and instructional design and delivery of technology training programs.

-Our four graduate programs are:
+Our three graduate programs are:

 Master of Science in Instructional Technology (MSIT): Prepares students to pursue careers as instructional designers, multimedia specialists, technology facilitators, and distance education specialists in P-12 and industry and business settings.

 Educational Specialist (Ed.S): Designed to assist teachers teachers in improving teaching methods and qualifies teachers for the AAA teaching license.